AntonioFasano/winfire.js/README.md

 ### winfire.js as a WSH script

+`winfire.js`  is a script so it can be runs  as a Windows Scripting Host (WSH) script.
-If for some reason you prefer to run winfire.js as a Windows Scripting Host (WSH) script, assuming that winfire is in your path, the long way to run it is:
+If for some reason you prefer to run winfire.js as WSH script, assuming that winfire is in your path, the *long* way to run it is:

     PS> cscript winfire.js /help